-The teenagers were referred to the Customs Counter Terrorism Unit, which determined the pair were intending to travel without the knowledge of their parents.
-The brothers were allowed to leave the airport with their parents and were issued court attendance notices.
+The teenagers were referred to the Customs Counter Terrorism Unit, which determined that they were intending to travel without the knowledge of their parents.
+The brothers were allowed to leave the airport with their parents and were issued Court Attendance Notices.

-After Britain’s Daily Mail and Daily Telegraph newspapers picked up the story and ran it, Abu Dawud laughed about having “trolled” and “humiliated” the British media, saying the story was fake, leading to speculation that the picture was doctored.
+After Britain’s Daily Mail and Daily Telegraph newspapers picked up the story and ran it, Abu Dawud laughed that he had “trolled” and “humiliated” the British media, saying the story was fake, leading to speculation that the picture was doctored.

-But Fairfax Media has had the photograph positively identified by friends and also by members of two suburban north Melbourne mosques as that of a quiet, young Muslim convert who worshipped with them for about a year before disappearing.
+But Fairfax Media has now had the photograph positively identified by friends and also by members of two different north suburban Melbourne mosques as that of a quiet, young Muslim convert who worshipped with them for about a year before disappearing.

-“He was a very quiet guy; he stuck to himself,” Mr Zaid said.
+“He was a very quiet guy, he stuck to himself,” Abu Zaid said.
 “We weren’t close to him.
 I didn’t see any of the people [getting] close to him.”

-Worshippers at the Australian Islamic Social Association in Meadow Heights also remember the young Jake going there to pray.
+Worshippers at another mosque, the Australian Islamic Social Association in Meadow Heights, also remember young Jake coming there to pray.

-A former school friend, who asked to remain anonymous, but said he had known Jake since they were children, said Jake had “made his own choice and he believes it is the right choice”.
+A former school friend, who asked to remain anonymous, but said he had known Jake since they were children, said Jake had “made his own choice and he believes its the right choice.

 “He was obviously a believer in Islam and wanted to fulfil what he believed was his duties to the religion.”